theodi/open-standards-guidebook/src/creating-open-standards/developing-standards/development.md

 * **standards developing organisations** to provide expertise in open standards development

+It is important to ensure that everyone is clear on their role and responsibilities when developing a standard.
+We've identified and documented some key roles involved in developing a standard, including the [chair, authors, testers and other contributors](/creating-open-standards/roles-and-responsibilities).

 In the [‘Standards community’](/community) section, we include organisation profiles of standards developing organisations.
 The [ISO](https://www.iso.org/) shares lists of nationally or internationally recognised [formal standards bodies](https://www.iso.org/members.html) who may be able to support your standards development.

 # Set up your infrastructure